The Modular Strategy: Big-City Expertise for Main Street Budgets

 The point: tools are getting stronger.
 Strategy is how you use them without adding chaos.

-The Measurement Module (Turn “I Think It’s Working” Into Proof)
+Measurement (Turn “I Think It’s Working” Into Proof)

 This is where growth stops being emotional.